Timothy Cullerton: Background

-Cullerton's grandfather, William Cullerton, father, Thomas W. Cullerton, and brother-in-law, Thomas Allen, also served as 38th Ward alderman.
-Cullerton is an electrician who served as chairman of the Chicago Electrical Commission.
+Cullerton's grandfather, William Cullerton, father, Thomas W. Cullerton, and brother-in-law, Thomas Allen, also served as 38th Ward alderman; as did his great uncle Patrick J. Cullerton Cullerton is an electrician who served as chairman of the Chicago Electrical Commission.

 Cullerton is a descendant of Edward "Foxy Ed" Cullerton, who was a member of the Chicago City Council first elected in 1871 (when it was still known as the Chicago Common Council), and who served until 1920 (at the time, having been the longest-serving alderman in the city's history, a title he would hold for many years).
 Edward Cullerton also simultaneously served as an Illinois State Senator, having been elected to that position in 1872.

 Until Cullerton's retirement in 2015, for 144 years, a member of the Cullerton family had always sat on the Chicago City Council.

 Cullerton's sister, Patti Jo "P.J."
 Cullerton, served as the 38th Ward Democratic Committeeman for over 20 years.
 Members of the Cullerton family have been a part of the 38th Ward Regular Democratic Organization as far back as the 1930s.

 Cullerton is cousins with Illinois State Senate President John Cullerton, Illinois State Senator Tom Cullerton.